TNO/ChaProEV/docs/scenario.md

 This name needs to match the scenario's vehicle name (in [vehicle](#vehicle)) for the location to
-[be included](define.md#declare_class_instances) in the scenario. he reason for this check is to avoid including unnecessary locations (a user could put all locations for all vehicles in their scenario files so that they could copy the whole list between scenarios without having to filter locations by hand).
+[be included](define.md#declare_class_instances) in the scenario.
+The reason for this check is to avoid including unnecessary locations (a user could put all locations for all vehicles in their scenario files so that they could copy the whole list between scenarios without having to filter locations by hand).